+Scottish Highlands & Islands.
+Great Scots.
+Great Scots.
+Scottish Independence: Scotland ‘would face legal woes’ over plan to keep the pound - Top stories.
 Plans by the Scottish Government to keep the pound if Scotland wins independence have come under fire from financial lawyers. • Scotland ‘could not force UK to regulate its currency’. • Scottish Government says keeping pound ‘will preserve the highly integrated UK financial services market’.

 Stability.
 Moridura - - - ©Copyright Peter Curran 2012: The role of negotiation in Scotland’s progress towards independence.
 It rarely surprises a professional negotiator when politicians and media professionals betray their ignorance of the processes of negotiation – after all, professionals in many fields – the law, diplomacy, industry and commerce - where one might expect some level of negotiating skill, or at least a basic understanding of the principles to be a prerequisite of effective performance seem to manage to function with this gaping hole in their skills set.
 This happens often because they confuse others techniques – persuasion, selling, joint problem solving, debating skills, etc. – with negotiation.

 BY Bibby Sowray | 04 December 2012 Kate Moss wearing a Scottish tweed Chanel dress in a shoot for Vogue Italia in 1993.
 Photo: Arthur Elgor Tonight will see the great and good of the fashion world wrap up warm and head to Linlithgow Palace, just outside the Scottish capital of Edinburgh, to watch Chanel's latest Métiers d'Art show.
+UK needs Scotland for global influence, says expert.
+The Scotland you wish to see.
 I sometimes worry about the leftward edge of the Yes Scotland coalition.

 My own politics are very much at that end of the spectrum, but a few times in recent months – most notably when the SNP changed its policy on NATO – I’ve been concerned about the campaign putting the cart before the horse.
 Some very angry commentary on the NATO issue appeared to imply that we might as well stay in the Union if an independent Scotland was going to sign up to the Alliance, petulantly throwing away all the other progress that independence would enable like a toddler in a huff.

 Photograph: Graeme Robertson/Getty Images It always seemed too good to be true.
 And today it is all too easy to ridicule Alex Salmond for his vision of a far northern "arc of prosperity", flexing from Reykjavik down to Dublin then across Scotland to Oslo: when the Celtic Tiger was flattened on the road like any other poor moggy, Salmond's drive towards independence for Scotland seemed to falter.

 But only long enough for Salmond to realign his focus.
 David Cameron wants Scotland to remain in UK.
 3 October 2011Last updated at 17:28 David Cameron says he is a passionate believer in the union David Cameron said he wanted Scotland to stay in the union but accepted the decision was one for its people alone.